Government support for employers as we face the coronavirus (covid-19) crisis

 Coronavirus (Covid-19) Job Retention Scheme

-Under the Coronavirus Job Retention Scheme, announced a few days ago, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
+Under the Coronavirus Job Retention Scheme, all UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
 The scheme will be in place for three months initially and all UK businesses are eligible.

 The salary subsidy will be paid through a new HMRC system and will reimburse 80% of furloughed workers wage costs, up to a cap of £2,500 per month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that subsidised wage.